-The Authority expects that Revenues and other available moneys held in the Funds and accounts under the Issue L Resolution will be sufficient to pay when due the Principal Installments of and interest on all Issue L Bonds, including the Series 2018 Bonds, Program Expenses and Subordinated Program Expenses.
-This expectation is based, except as noted below, among other things, on the assumption that: (i) the Issue L Loans will be credit-based Fixed Rate MEFA Loans, and will include origination fees and bear interest at rates which the Authority currently believes to be reasonable; (ii) such Issue L Loans will be amortized over a maximum of 15 years, commencing on the 28th day of the month following the month in which the final disbursement occurs; (iii) borrowers will select between 10-year immediate repayment, 15-year immediate repayment, 15-year interest only repayment and 15-year deferred repayment options in a manner that will conform to current Authority volume and academic class distribution expectations; (iv) the Loan Origination Targets will be met and all original proceeds of the Series 2018 Bonds deposited to the Purchase Accounts will be applied, or committed for application, to finance Issue L Loans by June 30, 2019; and (v) all available Revenues are recycled and used to finance additional Issue L Loans until September 30, 2019.
+The Authority expects that Revenues and other available moneys held in the Funds and accounts under the Issue L Resolution will be sufficient to pay when due the Principal Installments of and interest on all Issue L Bonds, including the Series 2019 Bonds, Program Expenses and Subordinated Program Expenses.
+This expectation is based, except as noted below, among other things, on the assumption that: (i) the Issue L Loans made during the 2019-2020 academic year will be credit-based Fixed Rate MEFA Loans, and will bear interest at weighted average fixed rates which the Authority currently believes to be reasonable; (ii) such Issue L Loans will be amortized over a maximum of 15 years, commencing on the 28th day of the month following the month in which the final disbursement occurs; (iii) borrowers will select between 10-year immediate repayment, 15-year immediate repayment, 15-year interest only repayment and 15-year deferred repayment options in a manner that will conform to current Authority volume and academic class distribution expectations; (iv) the Loan Origination Targets will be met and all original proceeds of the Series 2019 Bonds deposited to the Purchase Accounts will be applied, or committed for application, to finance Issue L Loans until September 30, 2020; and (v) all available Revenues are recycled and used to finance additional Issue L Loans until September 30, 2020.

 The Authority has also assumed that moneys in the various Funds and accounts established under the Issue L Resolution will be invested prior to application, in accordance with Issue L Resolution requirements, at rates that the Authority currently believes to be reasonable based upon current market conditions.
 The Authority has made additional assumptions with respect to the amounts and timing of prepayments, the level of borrower delinquency and default and the amount of Program Expenses to be due in each year.
 The Issue L Resolution limits the Program Expenses that may be paid from amounts on deposit thereunder annually.
-The assumptions relating to Issue L Loans described under this heading "Revenues" relate primarily to Issue L Loans financed with moneys allocable to the Series 2018 Bonds.
+The assumptions relating to Issue L Loans described under this heading "Revenues" relate primarily to Issue L Loans financed with moneys allocable to the Series 2019 Bonds.
 There can be no assurance that the actual experience of the Issue L Loans and of other Trust Assets will in fact conform to these assumptions.
 However, the Authority believes that these assumptions are reasonable.
-The Authority has relied on projections of revenues testing a range of assumptions in order to determine the effect of variation of these assumptions on the sufficiency of Revenues to be generated under the MEFA Financing Program which involves funding Issue L Loans to pay Principal Installments of and interest on the Issue L Bonds and Program Expenses as part of the process of obtaining the assignment of initial credit ratings to the Series 2018 Bonds.
+The Authority has relied on projections of revenues testing a range of assumptions in order to determine the effect of variation of these assumptions on the sufficiency of Revenues to be generated under the MEFA Financing Program which involves funding Issue L Loans to pay Principal Installments of and interest on the Issue L Bonds and Program Expenses as part of the process of obtaining the assignment or confirmation of credit ratings for Issue L Bonds, including the Series 2019 Bonds.